mikimer/LoRa/assets/5_AssembleHardware.md

 Assemble the hardware to match the diagram and photo below:

-* To allow the mDot to mount properly, bend the two pins in the XB_TX row that are next to digital pins 11 and 12.
+* Bend the two pins in the XB_TX row that are next to digital pins 11 and 12 to allow the mDot to mount properly.
 * Mount the mDot on top of the XBee shield.
 Then mount the XBee shield on top of the Arduino Mega.
-* Use a male-female wire to connect Arduino pin 18 (TX1) to any pin on the XBee shield in the XB_RX row.
+* Use a male-female wire to connect Arduino pin 18 (TX1) to any pin in the XB_RX row on the XBee shield.
 This will connect the Arduino transmit pin (TX1) to the mDot's receive pin (RX) via the XBee shield.
-* Use a male-female wire to connect Arduino pin 19 (RX1) to any pin on the XBee shield in the XB_TX row.
+* Use a male-female wire to connect Arduino pin 19 (RX1) to any pin in the XB_TX row on the XBee shield.
 This will connect the Arduino receive pin (RX1) to the mDot's transmit pin (TX) via the XBee shield.
 * Use a wire to connect mDot reset pin 5 to Arduino analog pin A0.
 * Connect the Arduino 5V and GND to the power and ground rails (pins) on the sensors.
 * Connect the Arduino analog pins A1, A2 and A3 to the sound trigger, light sensor, and button, respectively.